malcolmsailor/efficient_rhythms/docs/settings.md

     <a href="#rhythmic_quasi_unison">`rhythmic_quasi_unison`</a> is
     True, then

-      - if the follower voice has a smaller attack density than the leader, it will be constrained not to contain any durations that lie outside the durations of the leader.
+      - if the follower voice has a smaller onset density than the leader, it will be constrained not to contain any durations that lie outside the durations of the leader.

-      - if the follower has a greater attack density than the leader, it will be constrained to have all its attacks occur during the durations of the leader, if possible.
+      - if the follower has a greater onset density than the leader, it will be constrained to have all its onsets occur during the durations of the leader, if possible.

     *Default*: `False`